-Ironically, one of the most viral, influential advertisements for CBD to date came from an impromptu UFC post-fight interview.
-Then, a bloodied and battered Nate Diaz, still zestful even after 5 rounds in the Octagon with Conor Mcgregor, gave his two cents on the value of vaping CBD for his “inflammation and healing.”
-For the last few years, CBD has been gaining momentum and acknowledgement for its therapeutic value, for things like MS and PTSD.
-While Nate Diaz has been the unintentional champion of CBD, he only scratched the surface of its therapeutic value, for which we can forgive him - we’d probably have a tough time plugging CBD after squaring up with Mcgregor too.
-In this article, we’ll do our best to fill in the holes that Nate Diaz left behind.
+One of the most viral and influential advertisements for CBD to date came from an impromptu UFC post-fight interview.
+A bloodied and battered Nate Diaz, still lively even after five rounds in the Octagon with Conor McGregor, gave his testimonial on the value of vaping CBD for his “inflammation and healing.”
+For the last few years, CBD has been gaining momentum and acknowledgment for its therapeutic value.
+While Nate Diaz has been the unintentional poster boy of CBD, he only scratched the surface of its potential.
+We know that CBD benefits users in a wide variety of ways, so we are expanding on Diaz’s account and explaining how CBD Oil, Hemp CBD Gummies or some other type of premium CBD product may help you.

 Neuroprotective and Antioxidant Effects

 Patent 6,630,507 classifies cannabinoids as antioxidants and neuroprotectants.
 This classification gives researchers hope that CBD may reduce the damage of free radicals on the body, potentially decreasing the likelihood of a number of health issues and premature aging that result from cell and neuron degeneration.
 But what does all this mean?

 Every day your body encounters free radicals from the environment through UV rays, pollution, cigarette smoke, emotional stressors and more.
 These free radicals are unpaired electrons that cause damage by breaking down cells and neurons in an attempt to make a match.
 By doing this, free radicals cause more unpaired electrons to form which can lead to a breakdown of cells, neurons and even your DNA - a process known as oxidation.
 High oxidative stress puts you at risk for neurodegenerative diseases like heart disease, stroke and atherosclerosis.